IHTSDO/snomed-owl-toolkit/readme.md

 An Open Source Toolkit to make SNOMED CT to OWL conversion and classification simple.

-This toolkit is used within the SNOMED International Authoring Environment and will keep pace with all the latest changes.
+This toolkit is used within the SNOMED International Authoring Environment.
+It is backward compatible with all past RF2 releases and will be forward compatible with all future releases.
+New versions of this tool will be produced as new description logic features are added to SNOMED CT.

 A classification REST API using this toolkit is available, see the [Classification Service](https://github.com/IHTSDO/classification-service).